 • Treatment with paliperidone was discontinued after 10 days.
 Risperidone 2 mg/day was restarted and titrated to 4 mg/day over the next 4 days.
 Sodium valproate 1,000 mg/day was also added to the regimen.

-• Over the next 3 weeks, the patient experienced full remission of her manic symptoms and the sodium valproate was gradually discontinued.
+• Over the next 3 weeks, the patient experienced full remission of her manic symptoms, and the sodium valproate was gradually discontinued.

-• The patient retained a stable condition over the next year and the dose of risperidone was decreased to 1 mg/day.
+• The patient retained a stable condition over the next year and the dose of risperidone decreased to 1 mg/day.

-• Paliperidone is the major metabolite of risperidone however there are pharmacodynamic and pharmacokinetic differences between the two.
+• Paliperidone is the major metabolite of risperidone, however there are pharmacodynamic and pharmacokinetic differences between the two.
 In this case, the rapid switch from risperidone to paliperidone predisposed the patient to manic symptoms.
 The author suggested that cross-titration should be considered when switching patients from risperidone to paliperidone.

 A 64-year-old female with a 12-year history of schizophrenia, previously treated with trifluoperazine, chlorpromazine and thioridazine, presented with a relapse.